Food Allergies Are Isolating

 As our kids do not have mortally dangerous allergies, we have the luxury of just trusting our hosts that they have avoided the forbidden ingredients.
 However, if it were a life or death situation, I might navigate things differently and only let them eat food I’ve seen prepared or from friends who are VERY familiar with what they can and cannot eat.

-Katie here – I have a list of tips to follow when starting a restrictive diet, especially when kids are involved!
+Katie here – I have a list of tips to follow when starting a elimination diet with kids.

 But no matter the situation, I usually try to bring a side dish that I know my kids will be able to eat (and besides, I’m from the south and that’s just what we do).